mgerault/IMPRINTS.CETSA.app/README.md

 # mineCETSAapp
-This is a package to complete the mineCETSA package from Lingyun Dai (https://github.com/nkdailingyun/mineCETSA).
+This is a package to complete the mineCETSA package from Dai Lingyun (https://github.com/nkdailingyun/mineCETSA).
 The goal of this package is to provide a user friendly interface of this package.
-With this shiny app, you can do the complete CETSA 2D analysis; visualize the 2D bar plot of many proteins from drug experiement available in the database; add new dataset or remove old ones from this database; start a PubMed search based on the protein names or any character you want and save the results in word files; etc.
+With this shiny app, you can do the complete CETSA 2D analysis; visualize the 2D bar plot of many proteins from drug experiment available in the database; add new dataset or remove old ones from this database; get STRING network and heatmap from your data; start a PubMed search based on the protein names or any character you want and save the results in word files; etc.

 The app contains also a tab called "Interactive cell".
 The goal of this one is to visualize proteins directly into the cell